OpenLiberty/docs-playbook/README.md

    b.
 Remove the oldest branch from the beginning of the list.
 This version should be 2 years + 1 release behind the current release, ie, if you are publishing 22.0.0.8, you should remove `v20.0.0.7` from the list of branches.

    c.
-Make a pull request into the `prod branch`.
+Make a pull request into the `prod` branch.
 Once the pull request has been reviewed merge it in.

    d.
 The branches list is specified differently in the draft and staging branches of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-staging, staging]`).
 To remove the oldest release, you must exclude the corresponding version branch by appending an exclamation point (`!`) to the branch name, surrounding it in single quotation marks, and adding it to the list of branches.
 For example, to remove 20.0.0.7 from staging, you must specify ` branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', staging]`.